mdklatt/serial-python/doc/tutorial.md

     reader.filter(LocalTime(-6))  # input is converted from UTC to CST

-Returning None from a filter will drop individual records, but input can be stopped altogether by raising a StopIteration exception.
-When filtering data by by time, if the data are in chronological order it doesn't make sense to continue reading from the stream once the desired time period has been passed:
+Returning `None` from a filter will drop individual records, but input can be stopped altogether by raising a `StopIteration` exception.
+When filtering data by time, if the data are in chronological order it doesn't make sense to continue reading from the stream once the desired time period has been passed: